 I will speak honestly and share my opinions openly.
 I will respond to your emails, answer your questions, and take your advice seriously.

 I moved to the First Ward as a child in 1993 and went to the University of Michigan.
 My degree was a BGS focused on economics and Russian language.
 While in college, I interned for the ACLU of Michigan, and for a lawyer who represented police officers in Detroit.
 After graduating, I started a company that develops and sells zinc oxide sunscreen.
-We are currently retesting our product to get a three year expiration date.

 In 2015, The Real Estate Law Journal published a paper I wrote about a new zoning technique I developed.
 I also serve on the Housing and Human Services Advisory Board, which advises City Council and Washtenaw County.
 The board’s mission is to make recommendations to address the needs of low-income Ann Arbor residents.